RyanGaudion/COM528-Assignment2/DESIGN.md

 | UC23		    | Admin  | Admin clicks on an order and clicks refund | Money is transferred from the shopkeeper's bank account into the customers account |

 # Test Plan
-For this application I will provide Unit Tests to cover every low level element including Models & Services.
+For this application I will provide Unit Tests to cover every low level element including Models, Services and Repositories.
 This will, by itself, provide a large test coverage of the system.
 Unit tests alone however will only provide testing of individual components on their own.
-In order to provide integration testing - testing of components working together - I will perform manual User Interface tests.
+In order to provide integration testing, testing of components working together, I will perform manual User Interface tests.
 These tests not only make sure the UI is functional but also test the system as a whole - integrating multiple components of the system into single tests.

 For this application I have decided to write manual tests from the point of view of each of the Roles in the system